Drum-Taps

 Drum-Taps is a collection of poetry composed by American poet Walt Whitman during the American Civil War.
-The collection was published in May 1865.
-The first 500 copies of the collection were printed in April 1865, the same month President Abraham Lincoln was assassinated.

-18 additional poems were added later in the year 1865 to create Sequel to Drum-Taps, which includes "O'Captain!
-My Captain!", an elegy to President Lincoln.
+It was published in May 1865.
+The first 500 copies of the collection were printed in early April 1865, the month President Abraham Lincoln was assassinated.
+Whitman biographer David S. Reynolds wrote that it is "the finest Civil War poetry we have".
+Eighteen poems were added later in 1865 to create Sequel to Drum-Taps, which includes "O Captain!
+My Captain!" and "When Lilacs Last in the Dooryard Bloom'd", elegies to President Lincoln.
+"Whitman eventually integrated Drum-Taps into Leaves of Grass.
+In 1867 Drum-Taps and the Sequel appeared as appendices to Leaves of Grass.
+In 1871 Whitman began to incorporate the poems into Leaves of Grass proper: he placed many of them in a cluster titled 'Drum-Taps' and distributed others throughout Leaves of Grass."

 History

 Creating the publication

-Whitman's poetry during this time was significantly impacted by the American Civil war.
+Whitman's poetry during this time was significantly affected by the American Civil war.
 Little is known about when many of the poems in Drum-Taps were actually written.

 In the winter of 1862, Whitman traveled to Virginia in search of his brother, George, who he heard had been wounded in the Battle of Fredericksburg.
-Whitman was profoundly moved by the vast amount casualties of war he saw during this time.
+Whitman was profoundly moved by the vast number of casualties of war he saw.
 For the next three years, he would devote himself to helping wounded soldiers.
 Many considered him a nurse and he acted as one, dutifully dressing wounds, assisting in amputations and administering medications.
 Whitman, however, insisted he be referred to as something simpler, calling himself a mere "visitor & consolatory," one who brought "soothing invigoration" to the sick and wounded.
-This time in the hospital would have a major effect on his poetry, with some of the poems in Drum-Taps being directly based on events transpired in these places.
+His time in the hospitals would have a major effect on his poetry, with some of the poems in Drum-Taps being directly based on events that transpired in these places.
 Whitman found great richness to being in the military camps.
 He was fascinated by the men and wrote letters for them.
 His experiences here would fill his notebook as rough-draft poems that constitute his 1865 publication.
 Years later, Whitman told Horace Traubel that Drum-Taps was "put together by fits and starts, on the field, in the hospitals as I worked with the soldier boys."